 - Take short naps throughout flights

-- Take regular walks around cabin to reduce risk of deep vein thrombosis
+- Take regular walks around the cabin to reduce the risk of deep vein thrombosis

 - Change your watch to the destination time zone from the beginning of the journey.

-The following techniques can help to reduce symptoms of jet lag after the flight across international time zones.
+The following techniques can help to reduce symptoms of jet lag after a flight across international time zones.

-- Adapt to local schedule as soon as possible (e.g. activities, meals, sleep)
+- Adapt to the local schedule as soon as possible (e.g. activities, meals, sleep)

 - Sleep at nighttime at destination

 - Spend time outside in the sun and physically active during the day

 - Use earplugs or an eye mask if helpful to sleep

 - Avoid making an important decision immediately after arrival

 - Take short naps if needed, but limit to 20 minutes to avoid disruptions of nighttime sleep